ghgemmer/Halloween/README.md

 # Software

-The program is written in Arduino C++ and uses several Arduino libraries, some new DIY.
-All code was written using the UltraEdit IDE, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
-The IDE is also used to add new libraries as well as run the serial command/monitor that the user interfaces to the program with.
-All code is DIY except for most of the libraries.
-The code uses classes extensively.
-Program memory space is used to store large constants to avoid chewing up RAM with these.
-The Arduino by default puts constants in program memory and then transfers them to RAM to access them in the code.
+The application is written in Arduino C++ and uses several Arduino libraries, some newly created.
+All code was written using the UltraEdit, although any text editor could be used, and then compiled/built/downloaded using the Arduino IDE (version 1.8.13 or later).
+The Arduino IDE is also used to add new libraries as well as run the serial command/monitor that the user interfaces to the program with.
+Except for the majority of the libraries, all code is new.

+The application is written as typical entry-exit state machines which execute very quickly each pass to conform to the Arduino OS.
+There is no user threading in the Arduino OS.
+The Arduino OS has a setup function and a loop function.
+The setup function basically is for initialization and is called once by the Arduino OS at start up.
+The user places their initialization in that setup function.
+The loop function is where the programmers entry-exit state machines are placed.
+The Arduino OS calls the loop function continually and does system housekeeping functions during the rest of the time (with the exception of interrupts of course).
+Delaying too long in the loop function could cause issues depending on what Arudino software services you are using.
+The code uses classes extensively although there is no 'new' function for the user so classes must be instantiated at compile time or thru local variables although these local variable of course only persist for the scope they are in and then are destroyed.

+The Arduino compiler by default puts large constants declared with the 'const ...' directive in program memory and then transfers them to RAM at startup to access them in the code like any other variable.
+So to avoid chewing up the limited 8K bytes of RAM space of the Mega 2560, the user can instead place large constants in program memory by using the macro PROGMEMSECTION2 along with the 'const' directive and then accesses the constant by using the pgm_get_far_address function.
+While cumbersome to use, it does keep RAM from being chewed up by constants.

-Any DIY code uses the MIT software license.
+Any new code uses the MIT software license.

 ## Serial Command Interface

-The user can control the program thru a serial command line interface on the USB serial line thru the Arduino IDE.
+The user can control and monitor the program thru a serial command line interface on the USB serial line thru the Arduino IDE.
 Multiple commands can be entered on a single line with a semicolon between them.
 The serial commands are as follows: